 Instead, choose plants that are resistant.
 This helps break the disease cycle.

-Rotating host crops with non-host plants can reduce the fungal population in the soil.
+Rotating host crops with non-host plants can help reduce soil fungal problems.
 Non-host crops such as cereals, corn, or grasses are helpful in this case [2].

 7. Mulching